-As movie enthusiasts and hobbyist hackers likely know, 27 years years ago today, Universal Studios released the popular spy caper film Sneakers.
+As movie enthusiasts and hobbyist hackers likely know, 27 years ago today, Universal Studios released the popular spy caper Sneakers movie.
 If you’ve seen it, you know that Robert Redford’s character Martin Bishop and his team of ex-hacker turned security specialists successfully fool a voice recognition system in order to recover a black box for the NSA – or so they think.
 They do this by tricking a scientist named Werner Brandes to say certain words which they then piece together into a recording:

 “Hi, my name is Werner Brandes.
 My voice is my passport.
 Verify me.”